15 Things You Didn't Know About Orgasms

 Whether you’re all about giving them to yourself or prefer to ride one out with a partner, having an orgasm is so good.
 And because of how amazing they are, we can never, ever get enough of them (which is why we’re obsessed with these vibrators).

 But who knew there were so many weird and wonderful facts about orgasms?
+Lovehoney let us in on a bunch of quirky things they know about the Big Oh.
 Prepare to rethink everything you know about climaxing…

 1. You can have orgasms without direct genital stimulation – sleep orgasms are totally a thing, and some people can climax just by thinking about orgasms.